7 Procurement Leadership Qualities You Need to Build an Effective Procurement Team

 Procurement regularly comes under review.
 Benchmarks and surveys gauge procurement best practice and set the standards.
-Our post sets the scene for procurement’s “Joneses” and provide you with seven A-to-G procurement leadership qualities to assist your procurement leaders to keep up with the Joneses.
+Our post sets the scene for procurement’s “Joneses” and provide you with seven A-to-G procurement leadership qualities to assist your procurement leaders to not only keep up with the Joneses but leading the Joneses.

 There are a number of reports available in the marketplace that provide useful information to determine best practice and even what “world-class” means.